chase-eck/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral candidate in Economics at The University of Arizona and will be starting as an Economist at the Baylor College of Medicine and VA Houston through the Center for Innovations in Quality, Effectiveness and Safety (IQuEST).
-My research interests include the social safety net, pricing and concentration, and the healthcare workforce.
+I am an investigator at the Baylor College of Medicine and VA Houston through the Center for Innovations in Quality, Effectiveness and Safety (IQuESt).
+I study how the supply of healthcare influences individual access to care and health outcomes.
+My recent work focuses on the provision of informal care, the nursing workforce, and VA’s Community Care program.